 INDC Honor Student - At the end of the year, the Colleges Commander, after consulting with the college staff, chooses a distinguished student from amongst the graduating class.
 The criteria for honor combine academic achievements, active and influential involvement regarding knowledge development and the quality of the learning process, and a prominent contribution to the social climate during the year.

-H. International Honor Student - In order to create a fair opportunity for the International Fellows, an international participant will also be chosen.
+International Honor Student - In order to create a fair opportunity for the International Fellows, an international participant will also be chosen.
 The criteria for choosing this participant are the identical to those INDC honor student.

-I. Student Body Participant of Excellence - The participant will be chosen at the end of the academic year by the participants.
+Student Body Participant of Excellence - The participant will be chosen at the end of the academic year by the participants.
 The choice will be based on contribution to the class, social involvement, personal example, etc.

-The 46th Class' Curriculum Principles, Rationale and Structure
+The 47th Class' Curriculum Principles, Rationale and Structure